Game of Thrones dire wolves were real. We now know why they went extinct

 Game of Thrones author George R.R.
-Martin didn't invent dire wolves, the pets given to Stark family children (even Jon Snow) in the book and TV series.
-Dire wolves are a real, but now extinct, canine species that lived from 125,000 years ago up until around 9,500 years ago.
-A new study, published Wednesday in the journal Nature, reveals more on why they aren't around today: Dire wolves couldn't make little dire wolf litters with today's gray wolves, even if they wanted to.
+Martin didn't invent dire wolves, the pets famously given to Stark family children (even Jon Snow) in the book and TV series.
+They're a real, but now extinct, canine species that lived from 125,000 years ago until around 9,500 years ago.
+A new study reveals more on why they aren't around anymore: Dire wolves couldn't make little dire wolf litters with today's gray wolves, even if they wanted to.

-"Despite anatomical similarities between gray wolves and dire wolves -- suggesting that they could perhaps be related in the same way as modern humans and Neanderthals -- our genetic results show these two species of wolf are much more like distant cousins, like humans and chimpanzees," said study co-lead author Kieren Mitchell, from the University of Adelaide in Australia.
+"Despite anatomical similarities between gray wolves and dire wolves -- suggesting that they could perhaps be related in the same way as modern humans and Neanderthals -- our genetic results show these two species of wolf are much more like distant cousins, like humans and chimpanzees," said the University of Adelaide's Kieren Mitchell, co-author of the study published Wednesday in the journal Nature.

 Gray wolves can and do interbreed with other similar animals, including African wolves, dogs, coyotes and jackals, but dire wolves were too genetically different to mate with the other groups.
 According to the study, dire wolves split off from these wolves lineages nearly 6 million years ago and were only a distant relative of today's wolves.